thefutureisnowai/thefutureisnowai.github.io/index.md

   <details class="main-deets">
     <summary class="main-summary"><strong>How we protect and optimize your systems</strong></summary>
     <br>
-    We provide expert IT services across all major platforms, including repair, security hardening, network setup, data recovery, and privacy consulting.
-Our approach emphasizes resilience, data safety, and operational uptime.
+    We provide expert IT services across all major platforms, including software engineering, computer repair, security hardening, network setup, data recovery, and consulting.
+Our approach emphasizes hand-tailored solutions to unique problems, efficiency, and reliability.
   </details>
 </div></div>